jychen1111/jychen1111.github.io/_pages/home.md

 ### Topics
 Specifically, the research topics I am interested in include:
-- the politicization of science and technology on social media;
+- AI's role in political communication;
-- AI-powered information seeking and consumption;
+- Information seeking, consumption and processing influenced by digital technology;
-- influence of specific types of information behavior (e.g., mortality or stress disclosure).
+- Public politicized understanding of science and technology.

 ------